-Fraudulent card not present transactions are on the rise: protect revenue with efficient dispute management
+Card not present fraud is on the rise, protect revenue with dispute management

 A rise in fraud involving card not present transactions following the EMV chargeback liability shift on October 1, 2015, was widely expected by the financial industry.
 Other countries that implemented EMV previously, such as Canada and the U.K. experienced a similar effect, and experts wisely predicted the same would happen in the U.S. The reason is simple; when in-store fraud becomes more challenging and less rewarding, fraudsters notoriously focus on the online channel to continue their illegal operations.
 The data rolling in not quite a year after the liability shift is proving that prediction to be true.

 It may appear that the adoption of EMV in the payments industry is helping ease the fraud liability for financial institutions, due to the overall reduction of card-present fraud combined with the liability shifting to merchants.
 However, with the rise in card not present fraud, the overall financial impact of fraud remains a chief concern for both banks and credit unions alike.
 According to a recent Global Fraud Attack Index, attacks on online merchants in the U.S. rose by 215 percent overall in 2015, with an 11 percent increase since October 2015 alone.
 Now is certainly not the time to relax when it comes to fighting fraud.

 No financial institution wants to see the cost of fraud rising.
 But the true cost of rising fraud rates isn’t limited to just operational costs and fraud losses.
 The real danger is the potential reduction in cardholders from the institution’s portfolio that can arise when fraud is handled inefficiently.
 Cardholders expect quick and satisfactory resolution when they experience card compromise.
 And an institution that doesn’t deliver that resolution may lose business and the coveted brand loyalty they crave.